gonzalolater/website/content/en/authors/admin/_index.md

 #- Visitors
 ---

-I am a PhD student in the [Theoretical Computer Science group](http://www.cs.bham.ac.uk/research/groupings/theory/) at the University of Birmingham.
-My supervisor is [Noam Zeilberger](http://noamz.org/).
+I am a PhD student in the [Theoretical Computer Science group](https://www.cs.bham.ac.uk/research/groupings/theory/) at the University of Birmingham.
+My supervisors are [Noam Zeilberger](https://noamz.org/) and [Paul Levy](https://www.cs.bham.ac.uk/~pbl/).
-My research interests include models of linear logic, categorical semantics of non-classical programming languages - e.g. probabilistic or quantum programming languages - and monoidal categories.
+My research interests mainly involve category theory, logic and their applications.

-Before that I did a Master in Mathematical Logic and Foundation of Computer Science at the Paris Diderot University.
+I graduated from the Master in Mathematical Logic and Foundations of Computer Science at the Paris Diderot University.
 During this period I did a five-month internship under the supervision of [Benoît Valiron](http://www.monoidal.net/) on the syntax and semantics of a linear probabilistic $\lambda\mu$-calculus.
+Then I was using formal methods as a software engineer and safety engineer at [Clearsy](https://www.clearsy.com/en/) for almost two years.
+More recently I did a research internship at [Riverlane](https://www.riverlane.com/) about the specification and verification of dataflow programs.

-Lately I have been investigated refinements of models of linear logic.
+During my PhD I have been investigating bifibred polycategories to provide models of refinements of classical multiplicative linear logic.
+This has lead to a [publication]({{< relref "publication/polybifibrations" >}}).
-In categorical terms I have been looking at functors $p \colon \mathcal{E} \to \mathcal{B}$ such that the base category $\mathcal{B}$ is symmetric monoidal closed (SMC) or $\ast$-autonomous.
-A natural question is: can the logical structure of $\mathcal{B}$ be lifted to the category $\mathcal{E}$?

-A nice framework to analyse this is by moving to a multicategorical or polycategorical setting.
-There the existence of some logical structure on $\mathcal{E}$ inherited by $\mathcal{B}$ reduced to (bi)fibrational properties of the multifunctor or polyfunctor associated to $p$.

-My motivating example is the forgetful functor between the category of finite dimensional Banach spaces and contractive maps and the category of finite dimensional vector spaces and linear maps.
-The former is $\ast$-autonomous with finite products and finite coproducts while the latter is compact closed with finite biproducts.
-So in some sense considering norms on finite dimensional vector spaces gives a way to distinguish between conjunction and disjunction.
+Lately I have been looking at developing a similar approach to (full) intuitionistic linear logic using some fibred generalised multicategories.
+This is inspired by linear non-linear logic and by recent work by Martin Hyland and Christine Tasson on its multicategorical models.